matplotlib/matplotlib/doc/users/screenshots.rst

 Below is a sampling of the many TeX expressions now supported by matplotlib's internal mathtext engine.
-The mathtext module provides TeX style mathematical expressions using `FreeType <http://www.freetype.org/>`_ and the BaKoMa computer modern or `STIX <http://www.stixfonts.org>`_ fonts.
+The mathtext module provides TeX style mathematical expressions using `FreeType <http://www.freetype.org/>`_ and the DejaVu, BaKoMa computer modern, or `STIX <http://www.stixfonts.org>`_ fonts.
 See the :mod:`matplotlib.mathtext` module for additional details.

 .. plot:: mpl_examples/pylab_examples/mathtext_examples.py